Quickstart: Building your first static site with Azure Static Web Apps

 Once the deployment is complete, you can navigate directly to your website.

-To view the website in the browser, right-click on the project in the Static Web Apps extension, and select Browse Site.
+To view the website in the browser, right-click the project in the Static Web Apps extension, and select Browse Site.

 Clean up resources